zzj1111/Openvla-GRAPE/README.md

 [Fine-Tuning OpenVLA via LoRA](#fine-tuning-openvla-via-lora) section.

 For full fine-tuning, you will need to download [a different version of the OpenVLA model checkpoint](https://huggingface.co/openvla/openvla-7b-prismatic) that is compatible with the Prismatic VLMs codebase, which we built on top of to develop the OpenVLA model.
-You can download this Prismatic-compatible OpenVLA checkpoint using the commands below:
+You can download this Prismatic-compatible OpenVLA checkpoint using the git commands below
+(alternatively, you can download via the [Hugging Face CLI](https://huggingface.co/docs/huggingface_hub/main/en/guides/cli)):

 ```bash
 # Change directory to your base model checkpoints folder